Virtual Therapy • Illinois & Arizona

 ✓ you’re ready to actively engage in structured, evidence-based treatment

-✓ you want a focused approach designed to create meaningful progress
+✓ you want a focused approach designed to create meaningful, lasting progress

-We begin with a consultation to understand your specific symptoms, patterns, and goals.
+• We begin with a Clarity and Strategy Session to understand your specific symptoms, patterns, and goals.

-From there, we create a personalized treatment plan and schedule focused sessions designed to target the patterns keeping you stuck.
+From there, we develop a personalized treatment plan and schedule focused sessions designed to target the patterns keeping you stuck.

-You won’t be pushed beyond what you’re ready for—but you will be supported in doing the work that creates change.
+You won’t be pushed beyond what you’re ready for—but you will be supported in doing the work that leads to real change.

 Our work is grounded in ERP therapy for OCD, the most effective treatment for breaking the cycle.